latrobe-design-system/latrobe-design-system.github.io/_docs/components/cards.md

 ---
 title: "Cards"
+info: The card component is used to provide a brief summary of content or a task, often with a link to more detail.
+Cards are frequently displayed alongside other cards in a [card set](/blocks/card-set/) to group related content or tasks.
 ---

-The card component is used to provide a brief summary of content or a task, often with a link to more detail.
-Cards are frequently displayed alongside other cards in a [card set](/blocks/card-set/) to group related content or tasks.

 {% include sample-iframe.html snippet="components/cards/card.html" bgcolor="#eee" %}